It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 “Time waits for no one, and it won’t wait for me.”

 Well, curcumin has shown that it can at least slow the effects of the free radicals that cause oxidation, and in turn help us fight off disease & the aging process better.
-(17)

-Antioxidant and anti-inflammatory properties of curcumin.
+Anti-inflammatory and antioxidant properties of curcumin.
 (18)

 On the antioxidant mechanism of curcumin.
 (19)